geneichinose/capstone_project_24_1_report/README.md

 4. Clf.predict(X) generates class memberships inconsistent with clf.predict_proba(X).
 We adopted multiclass approach used in tensorflow.keras which is to used prob=clf.predict_proba(X) and then np.argmax(prob) to find the index for the class with the maximum probability.

-5. NN approach also works well and is very compariable to SVC.
+5. NN approach also works well and is very comparable to SVC.
 The scores are only slightly lower.

 ## Future Work, Next Steps

 1. An Artificial Neural Network (ANN) or NN was able to produce results that were similar in recall score to the SVC estimator using the 2 independent variables lune_lat and lune_lon.
-We also preliminarly attempted to train the ANN on using the moment tensor (MT) features (mxx, myy, mzz, mxy, mxz, myz) instead of lune_lat and lune_lon.
-That would require training the NN to reduce the dimensionality of the 6 independent variables to just 2 features and also learn the transofrmation to a spherical or similar coordinate system that best separated the class populations.
+We also preliminarily attempted to train the ANN on using the moment tensor (MT) features (mxx, myy, mzz, mxy, mxz, myz) instead of lune_lat and lune_lon.
+That would require training the NN to reduce the dimensionality of the 6 independent variables to just 2 features and also learn the transformation to a spherical or similar coordinate system that best separated the class populations.
 An interesting future study would be to see if the NN could be trained to do this, how many layers it would take, and also what amount of training data would be necessary.

 2. Create a summary of multiclass scores of metrics for tensorflow.keras like those in sklearn and in the function make_multiclass_score().